Funeral costs in Western Australia: a coastal banksia path at dusk

 How much does a funeral cost in WA?

 Direct cremation: $2,788 to $4,160.
 Cremation with service: $3,848 to $9,950.
 Burial (funeral director fees only): from $9,249.
 Cemetery fees (25-year grant plus interment: $4,316 to $4,424) are on top.
-The 2025 eziFunerals average for WA is $7,850.
+There is no official state or national funeral price index, so the range is more useful than any average.

 What is the cheapest funeral in WA?